MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/api/index.md

 4. Query the service health status
 5. Manage resources

-In fact, the different Kusto services communicate between themselves using the same publicly-available REST API.
+In fact, the different Azure Data Explorer services communicate between themselves using the same publicly-available REST API.

-In addition to supporting making requests to Kusto using the REST API, the Kusto team also provides and supports a number of client libraries, to make it easier for callers to use the service without dealing with the details of the REST API protocol.
+In addition to supporting making requests to Azure Data Explorer using the REST API.
+In addition, a number of client libraries are available to use the service without dealing with the REST API protocol.

 ## MS-TDS

-As an alternative means of connecting to Kusto and querying its data, Kusto supports the Microsoft SQL Server communication protocol (MS-TDS) and includes a limited support for running T-SQL queries.
-This allows users to run queries on Kusto using a well-known query syntax (T-SQL) and their familiar database client tools (e.g. LINQPad, sqlcmd, Tableau, Excel, Power BI, ...)
+As an alternative means of connecting to Azure Data Explorer and querying its data, Azure Data Explorer supports the Microsoft SQL Server communication protocol (MS-TDS) and includes a limited support for running T-SQL queries.
+This allows users to run queries on Azure Data Explorer using a well-known query syntax (T-SQL) and their familiar database client tools (e.g. LINQPad, sqlcmd, Tableau, Excel, Power BI, ...)

 Please see [this page](tds/index.md) for details.

 ## .NET Framework Libraries

-This is the recommended way to invoke Kusto functionality programmatically.
+This is the recommended way to invoke Azure Data Explorer functionality programmatically.
 A number of different libraries are provided:

 - [**Kusto.Data (Kusto Client Library)**](./netfx/about-kusto-data.md), which can be used to query data, query metadata, and alter it.